Back to: C#.NET Tutorials For Beginners and Professionals

 Output: Id: 1001 Name: Pranaya

-We can use the var keyword in the C# Foreach loop to hold the collection items.
+We can use the var keyword inside the for-each loop to hold the collection items.
 For a better understanding, please have a look at the following example.
-In the below example, we are creating a variable using var type which holds the collection items.
+In the below example, we are creating a variable using the var type which holds the collection items.
 It does not matter the collection type.
-Whatever the collection type, it will create convert the var data type to the same type.
-As the collection type is a string, so the var type will be converted to string type during the compilation process while generating the IL Code.
+Whatever the collection type, it will convert the var data type to the same type.
+As the collection type is a string, the var type will be converted to string type during the compilation process while generating the IL Code.

 using System; using System.Collections.Generic; namespace VarKeywordDemo { class Program { static void Main(string[] args) { // List of Strings List<string> nameList = new List<string> { "Anurag", "Pranaya", "Raj", "James", "Sara", "Priyanka" }; //Using var Keyword in Foreach Loop foreach (var name in nameList) { Console.WriteLine(name); } Console.ReadKey(); } } }